 Leica M9 vs Olympus PEN-F

 The Leica M9 and the Olympus PEN-F are two enthusiast cameras that were announced, respectively, in September 2009 and January 2016.
-The M9 is a fixed lens compact, while the PEN-F is a rangefinder-style mirrorless.
+The M9 is a rangefinder-focusing mirrorless, while the PEN-F is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M9) and a Four Thirds (PEN-F) sensor.
 The Leica has a resolution of 18.1 megapixels, whereas the Olympus provides 20.2 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.